-For our purposes in this particular class, it is especially critical that you NOT do the following:
+For our purposes in this particular class, it is especially critical that you refrain from the following actions:

 - 1. Copying another individual's or group's answers. - 2.
-Asking or pressuring another individual or team to help you with your individual or group project or exam. - 3.
-Providing the above-prohibited assistance to another individual or group. - 4.
+Asking or pressuring another individual or team to help you with your individual or group project or exam.

+- Providing the above-prohibited assistance to another individual or group.
 Representing someone else's work as your own.